yichizhng/bwt/README.md

 that results in more matches at that particular point).
-Seed-and-extend methods (which originated when the main method of sequence alignment was hashing) are also viable, with seeds being generated via various types of search (STAR, for example, uses binary search, but we could simply use backwards search on the reverse FM-index...)
+Seed-and-extend methods (which originated when the main method of sequence alignment was hashing) are also viable, with seeds being generated via various types of search (STAR, for example, uses binary search to find what it refers to as a maximum mappable prefix)

 rnaseqtest.c contains an implementation which does gapped alignment using maximum mappable suffixes, augmented by several tricks.
-The main idea behind using suffixes is that we can achieve O(m + log(n)) performance by doing a backwards search on the FM-index rather than a binary search (which would also have incurred massive performance penalties due to cache misses), which is O(m log (n)).
+The main idea behind using suffixes is that we can achieve O(m + log(n)) performance by doing a backwards search on the FM-index rather than a binary search, which is O(m log (n)) (we could use prefixes by reversing the corpus, but this seems immaterial).
 Instead of using backtracking search, we instead simply skip ahead a few nucleotides (with the intention of later using the Needleman-Wunsch algorithm (implemented in smw.c) to stitch together these matches.
+Under reasonable assumptions regarding the number and kind of transcription errors we should be able to achieve O(m + log (n)) speed

 Summary of files:

 Makefile
-A fairly normal makefile with fairly normal compiler options.
-By default, -O3 and -fomit-frame-pointer are used.
-Note that make clean will delete temporary files (i.e. ones ending with tildes), but not emacs crash recovery files (ones with # on both sides)
+A fairly normal makefile with fairly normal compiler options (for a 64-bit system).
+By default, -O3 and -fomit-frame-pointer are used for performance reasons (however, the latter is immiscible with -pg).
+Note that make clean will delete temporary files (i.e. filenames ending with tildes), but not emacs crash recovery files (ones with # on both sides)

 bwt.c
-Simple implementation of a Burrows-Wheeler transform using qsort() and strcmp() (Note that its implementation of suffix array construction does not really give the right answer)
+Simple implementation of a Burrows-Wheeler transform using qsort() and strcmp() (Note that its implementation of suffix array construction is not really correct)

 csacak.c
-Ge Nong's implementation of SACA-K, adapted to C from the C++ code (A linear time, constant memory suffix array construction algorithm via induced sorting), by typedef'ing bool as char
+Ge Nong's implementation of SACA-K, adapted to C from the C++ code (A linear time, constant memory suffix array construction algorithm via induced sorting), by typedef'ing bool as char, and changing the indexing into the corpus to use the getbase() inline function

 fmitest.c
 Implementation of a FM-index and backwards search function, as well as some